 in ordering the churches, not his successors in them, unless he himself was bishop of both.
-We find John subsequently exercising the care under Christ, apostolically, of the Ephesian and other churches in those parts&#8212;quite inconsistent with the notion of Timothy&#8217;s episcopacy, derived from Paul.
-The energy of the Spirit then, using whom it thought fit in an authority of office, we find, in the conception of the church&#8212; derivative authority and jurisdiction nowhere.
+We find John subsequently exercising the care under Christ, apostolically, of the Ephesian and other churches in those parts -- quite inconsistent with the notion of Timothy's episcopacy, derived from Paul.
+The energy of the Spirit then, using whom it thought fit in an authority of office, we find, in the conception of the church -- derivative authority and jurisdiction nowhere.
 There was the conferring of gift; there was the ordering by those enabled to order; there was the appointment of elders in every city by those enabled to do so; and the committal of doctrine to faithful men; there was every care of the church; but no apostolical derivative authority, except the false derivation of Peter, who was the apostle of the circumcision, not of the uncircumcision, and whom the Scriptures only so recognise.

-I would only add a few words as to the term &#8220;ordain.&#8221; There is no such word in the Scriptures in the modern sense of the term.
+I would only add a few words as to the term "ordain".
+There is no such word in the Scriptures in the modern sense of the term.
 Laying on of hands, to have been used in given instances, I do not at all deny.
-We have seen an apostle ordained by laymen, afterwards conferring a gift by the same ordinance, and Timothy charged not to do it suddenly: but as we find the whole energy of the church continually and long carried on without reference to it, so the word translated &#8220;ordain&#8221; has never, in Scripture, any connection with laying on of hands.
-Used or not used, it does not so state it, foreseeing, I am persuaded, the apostasy of the latter day.
-In @Acts 1: 22, the expression is merely an insertion of the translators: see the original, where it merely is &#8220;must one of them be a witness of the resurrection.&#8221; The other passages are in @Acts 14: 23; @Titus 1: 5.
-In the one &#8220;chose&#8221; or &#8220;selected elders&#8221;; in the latter, &#8220;appoint.&#8221;
+We have seen an apostle ordained by laymen, afterwards conferring a gift by the same ordinance, and Timothy charged not to do it suddenly: but as we find the whole energy of the church continually and long carried on without reference to it, so the word translated "ordain" has never, in Scripture, any connection with laying on of hands.
+Used or not used, it does not so state it, fore seeing, I am persuaded, the apostasy of the latter day.
+In @Acts 1: 22, the expression is merely an insertion of the translators: see the original, where it merely is "must one of them be a witness of the resurrection".
+The other passages are in @Acts 14: 23; @Titus 1: 5.
+In the one "chose" or "selected elders"; in the latter, "appoint".

 There is no evidence that Timothy was left for such purpose.
 The apostle states it to have been to guard doctrine, not for the purpose of appointing elders.
 It is a general instruction as to his conduct in the church, and it does not appear that laying on of hands was peculiar to any such office.
 It may have been used in it: they are never so connected in Scripture.
 When elders are spoken of, laying on of hands is not; when this is spoken of, they are not.
 It may have been used: there was no scriptural identification.
 Probably it had a much wider scope.
 It was clearly used among the Jewish Christians for sickness and miracles, and by the apostle for conferring gifts.